 BTEC 120 credit Level 3 Diploma in Applied Science (QCF).

-Apprentices without a level 2 English and mathematics will need to achieve this level prior to completion of their apprenticeship.
+Apprentices without Level 2 English and Maths will need to achieve this level prior to completion of their apprenticeship.

-On completion of Gateway 1 and 2 the employer will sign off the apprentice as ready for the formal end assessment, which must be conducted in the workplace.
-Formal end assessment, which will take place during the last 3 months of the apprenticeship will comprise:
+On completion of Gateway 1 and 2 the employer will sign off the apprentice as ready for the formal end-point assessment, which must be conducted in the workplace.
+The formal end-point assessment, which will take place during the last three months of the apprenticeship, will comprise:

 - Review of behaviours evaluation log